 Abbreviations.
 The abbreviation of "canon" will always be indicated with the abbreviation “can.”, and that of "canons" with the abbreviation “cann.”.
 The Acta Apostolicae Sedis will be indicated with "AAS" and the Acta Sanctae Sedis with "ASS".
 The Code of Canon Law will be indicated with CIC (1917 or 1983) and the Eastern Code with CCEO.
 Authors must provide a textual indication of any other abbreviations employed in their work.

-Book: O. Condorelli, Clerici peregrini: aspetti giuridici della mobilità clericale nei secoli XII-XIV, Roma, Il cigno Galileo Galilei, 1995.
+O. Condorelli, Clerici peregrini: aspetti giuridici della mobilità clericale nei secoli XII-XIV, Roma, Il cigno Galileo Galilei, 1995, pp. 23-28.

-Collective works: F. Roumy, – O. Condorelli – Y. Mausen – M. Schmoeckel (ed.), Der Einfluss der Kanonistik auf die europäische Rechtskultur 1: Zivil- und Zivilprozessrecht, Köln – Weimar – Wien, Böhlau 2009.
+Der Einfluss der Kanonistik auf die europäische Rechtskultur, I, Zivil- und Zivilprozessrecht, ed. by F. Roumy, O. Condorelli, Y. Mausen, M. Schmoeckel, Köln – Weimar – Wien, Böhlau 2009.